eProsima/all-docs/source/docindex.rst

 `eProsima Discovery Server`_
 ----------------------------------------

-*eProsima Discovery Server* is an `eProsima Fast DDS`_ discovery mechanism.
+*eProsima Discovery Server* is an *eProsima Fast DDS* discovery mechanism.
-*eProsima Fast DDS* allows a centralized, non-standard, client-server discovery mechanism that:
+This system allows a centralized, non-standard, client-server discovery mechanism that:

 .. rst-class:: indented-bullets

-- extends *eProsima Fast DDS* use to non-unicast network transports like TCP, and
+- Extends *eProsima Fast DDS* use to non-unicast network transports like TCP.

-- speeds up the discovery-stage in a large number of participants scenarios.
+- Speeds up the discovery-stage in a large number of participants scenarios.

 .. rst-class:: docs-tile

 `eProsima Integration Service`_
 ----------------------------------

-*eProsima Integration Service* is a library based on `eProsima Fast DDS`_ for creating parameterized communication bridges between different systems, services, and protocols.
+*eProsima Integration Service* is a library based on *eProsima Fast DDS* for creating parameterized communication bridges between different systems, services, and protocols.
 It is also able to perform transformations over the messages such as customized routing and mapping.